 - Difficulty concentrating on one train of thought

 - Seeing or hearing things that are not there

 - Reporting that things seem as if they are not real

 - Feeling as if one is floating out of their body

 - Periods of extreme memory loss

-It remains unclear if chronic abuse of ketamine can lead to the development of physical dependence in an individual (displaying both tolerance and withdrawal).
+It remains unclear if chronic use of ketamine can lead to the development of physical dependence in an individual (displaying both tolerance and withdrawal).
 Individuals who chronically abuse ketamine will develop tolerance to the drug, but there is no defined formal withdrawal syndrome identified.
-Most likely, individuals who stop using ketamine after long periods of chronic abuse will experience some psychological symptoms that could include:
+Most likely, individuals who stop using ketamine after long periods of chronic use will experience some psychological symptoms that could include:

-- Any individual with any type of substance use disorder should also be fully assessed by a licensed mental health clinician for the presence of any other mental health disorders, such as depression, an anxiety disorder, a personality disorder, a trauma and stress related disorder, etc. Any co-occurring disorders identified in the assessment process should be treated concurrently with the individual’s recovery from ketamine abuse.
+- Any individual with any type of substance use disorder should also be fully assessed by a licensed mental health clinician for the presence of any other mental health disorders, such as depression, anxiety disorder, personality disorder, posttraumatic stress disorder (PTSD), etc. Any co-occurring disorders identified in the assessment process should be treated concurrently with the individual’s recovery from ketamine abuse.